tdurtschi/bug/readme.md

 # Bug
-Bug is a simulation that models a weevil walking around.
+Bug is a simulation that models a weevil walking around an HTML canvas.

 ## Setup
 ### Prerequisites